JCRS 730: Intro to Life Care Planning

 JCRS 731: Prim on Cat Inj & Chr Cond LCP

-Prerequisite JCRS 730 or permission from instructor This course provides an overview of common catastrophic injuries and chronic conditions addressed by the LCP.
-Students will examine etiologies, classification systems and assessments, morbidity and mortality, secondary biopsychosocial outcomes of spinal cord injury, traumatic brain injury, traumatic limb loss, brachial plexus injury, burn injuries, chronic pain, and pediatric conditions.
-A mid-semester examination will evaluate student’s knowledge of these catastrophic injuries and will simulate the format of the ICHCC certification examination.
-Standards of practice for life care planning will be applied to strengthen student’s ability to develop the medical foundation and conduct costing research for the LCP.
-Students will examine their own professional identity and discipline’s scope of practice relevant to life care planning.
+This course provides an overview of common catastrophic injuries and chronic conditions addressed by the life care plan.
+Over 16 weeks, students will examine etiologies, morbidity and mortality, classifications, diagnostics, secondary biopsychosocial outcomes of spinal cord injury, traumatic brain injury, traumatic limb loss, brachial plexus injury, burn injuries, chronic pain, and other adult and pediatric conditions.
+A mid-semester examination will evaluate students’ knowledge of these catastrophic injuries and will simulate the format of the International Commission for Health Care Certification (ICHCC) certification examination.
+The concepts introduced in JCRS 730 will be applied to strengthen students’ application of life care methodologies and to strengthen skills for developing a sound medical foundation for the life care plan and for understanding coding and conducting costing research.

 Credits: 3